 4 tablespoons pickling salt

-2 tablespoons whole coriander seeds
+2 tablespoons whole coriander seeds and black peppercorns

 4 garlic cloves